GalaxySwap-Midnight/galaxyswap-dex/contracts/math/README.md

 - **Uint64, Uint128, and Uint256 arithmetic operations** with overflow protection
 - **Square root calculations** using efficient algorithms
 - **Division operations** with quotient and remainder results
+- **Coin operations** with arithmetic, comparison, and sorting capabilities
 - **Witness-based computations** for off-chain calculations
 - **Type-safe interfaces** for all mathematical operations